achertkoev/achertkoev.github.io/_posts/2017-11-26-Net_core_debug.md

 Microsoft took care of developers who are interested in development of their products.
 The repository documentation is not only very detailed and well-designed but also keeps up to date and contains lots of how-to information.

-Depending on the developer's OS it contains a particular build instructions and requirements ([this one] is(https://github.com/dotnet/coreclr/blob/master/Documentation/building/windows-instructions.md) for Windows for example).
+Depending on the developer's OS it contains particular build instructions and requirements ([this one] is(https://github.com/dotnet/coreclr/blob/master/Documentation/building/windows-instructions.md) for Windows for example).
 As you could notice there are IDE and necessary component requirements, secondary packages and environment setup which should be performed for a successful building.

 The building process itself is pretty straightforward and contains the only one step: execute `build.cmd` with optional arguments.
 Detailed [debugging instructions](https://github.com/dotnet/coreclr/blob/master/Documentation/building/debugging-instructions.md) on a different OS could also be found on a separate page.